niklasramo/tikki/README.md

 // Create a paused ticker (to better demonstrate the usage). const ticker = new Ticker({ phases: ['test'], paused: true });

-// Bind a couple of listeners to the "test" phase.
-We don't provide the third
+// Bind a couple of callbacks to the "test" phase.
+We don't provide the
-// argument for listener id so it is created automatically and returned by the
+// callback id so it is created automatically and returned by the method. const idA = ticker.on('test', (time) => console.log('a', time));
-// .on() method.
-const idA = ticker.on('test', (time) => console.log('a', time));
 const idB = ticker.on('test', (time) => console.log('b', time));

-// Bind a couple of listeners again to "test" phase, but this time we provide
+// Bind a couple of callbacks again to "test" phase, but this time we provide
-// the listener ids manually.
+// the callback ids manually.
 ticker.on('test', console.log('foo', time), 'foo');
 ticker.on('test', console.log('bar', time), 'bar');